EJDiamond/Music-Trivia/README.md

 **First Time Visitor Goals**

-- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+- As a First Time Visitor, I want to be aesthetically pleased and quickly understand the purpose of the site.
-- As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+- As a First Time Visitor, I want to be able to easily find the rules of the quiz and understand how to play.
-- As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+- As a First Time Visitor, I want to be get on with answering the quiz questions.

 **Returning Visitor Goals**

-- As a Returning Visitor, I want to find information about coding challenges.
-- As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+- As a Returning Visitor, I want to be able to select new levels of the game when the previous is passed.
-- As a Returning Visitor, I want to find community links.
+- As a Returning Visitor, I want to have highscores logged to see progression.

 **Frequent User Goals**

-- As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+- As a Frequent User, I want to check my highscores.
-- As a Frequent User, I want to check to see if there are any new blog posts.
+- As a Frequent User, I want to unlock all levels of the game and be able to play any.
-- As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+- As a Frequent User, I want to be able to clear highscores so more can be entered.

 ## Design